winsw/winsw/doc/projectStructure.md

 ## :open_file_folder: doc

-This directory contains all the documents related to WinSW project.
+This directory contains all the documents related to the WinSW project.

 ## :open_file_folder: eng

 ### :page_facing_up: build.yaml

 This contains Build configurations.
-We have another relase pipeline which is not yet added to this repository and will be added in later.
+We have another release pipeline that is not yet added to this repository and will be added in later.

 ## :open_file_folder: examples

 This folder contains templates for configuration files.
-Currently there are XML configuration templates.
+Currently, there are XML configuration templates.
 YAML templates will be added in later.

 ### :page_facing_up: sample-minimal.xml

-This contains a template for mandotory configurations.
+This contains a template for mandatory configurations.

 ### :page_facing_up: sample-allOptions.xml